UM-KevinHe/surtvep/README.md

 ## Improvement compared to previous Time-varying packages:

+## Detailed tutorial

+For detailed tutorial and model paramter explaination, please go to (Insert published like here)

 ## Getting Help:
 If you encounter any problems or bugs, please contact me at xuetao@umich.edu